amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 A. For each method, a directory will be generated with the short name of the method in the write directory.
 To correspond directories to the methods in the paper, look at the code in the switch statement (copied below).  "rwhe_E_c1_simul" is an abbreviated form of "robot-world, hand-eye calibration using Euler parameterization of rotation components, c1 cost function, simultaneous version."
 Each directory contains the following:

-	1. A directory for each camera, with the location of the camera as computed by the robot-world, hand-eye calibration method detailed in cali.txt.
+1. A directory for each camera, with the location of the camera as computed by the robot-world, hand-eye calibration method detailed in `cali.txt`.

-	2. details.txt, a log of the progress of the method, including the output from Ceres.
+2. `details.txt`, a log of the progress of the method, including the output from Ceres.

-	3. reproj*_*.png, for each image where the calibration pattern was found, the difference between the reprojected world points of the calibration, as computed using the robot-world, hand-eye calibration X and Z and the original image points is represented with a blue line.
+3. `reproj*_*.png`, for each image where the calibration pattern was found, the difference between the reprojected world points of the calibration, as computed using the robot-world, hand-eye calibration X and Z and the original image points is represented with a blue line.
 In the terminology of our paper, the two points are x_ij-tilde-arrow in Equation 13, and x_ij-arrow.
 The sum of the squared line distances for all images in shown in Eq.
 14.

-	4. transformations.txt, gives the X and Z matrices for the robot-world, hand-eye calibration method.
+4. `transformations.txt`, gives the X and Z matrices for the robot-world, hand-eye calibration method.
 If there was more than one camera, there will be more than one Z matrix.

-	Note** if you are using one of the methods that also refines the camera calibration parameters, you will have to read that from the "details" file.
+**Note: if you are using one of the methods that also refines the camera calibration parameters, you will have to read that from the `details file`.**

 For instance, these are camera calibration parameters (in vector format), followed by the transformation matrices, for the three-camera case:

 ```
 	camera cali parameters: